3DSA/cse15l-lab-reports_3/lab_report_3.md

 Output:
 Nothing is output

-Example 2
+Example 2:
-This command does the same thing and looks for an empty directory using ``empty``.
-Because ``technical/government/media`` is a directory that is full, it ouputs nothing to the terminal.
+This command looks for an empty directory using ``empty``.
+Because ``technical/government/media`` is a full directory, it outputs nothing to the terminal.

 Input:
 ```
 find technical/government/media -empty
 ```
 Output:
-There is nothing to ouput
+"No Output"

 ``find -type f``:
-Example 1
+Example 1:
-This command looks in ``\technical\911report`` for all files and displayed it to the terminal.
+This command looks in ``\technical\911report`` for all files and displays it to the terminal.
-If I were to only specift the ``911report`` directory itself, all files nested would be displayed.

 Input:
 ```